Mittu0809/PowerQuery-Student-Course-ETL/README.md

 The raw dataset is in Excel format with the following columns:

-Name
+Name,
-Email
+Email,
-Course
+Course,
-Registration Date
+Registration Date,
 Fee Paid